-Well, this option is nothing but the combination of other two to cover Manali – Leh Highway in three days.
-Definitely, this option will require more time as well as more money but the results will be worth every penny.
-This options is the best way to thoroughly enjoy the beauty of nature that is offered by Manali – Leh Highway with worries of mountain sickness but minimum and in relaxed manner.
-There are plenty of places/vistas and picture taking points on Manali – Leh Highway that are worth spending this extra time and money.
+Well, this option is nothing but the combination of the other two to cover Manali – Leh Highway in three days.
+This option will require more time, as well as more money.
+This option is the best way to thoroughly enjoy the beauty of nature that is offered by Manali – Leh Highway, with some worries of mountain sickness.
+There are plenty of places/vistas and picture taking points on Manali – Leh Highway that is worth spending this extra time and money.

-I suggest this option of travel or in particular overnight stay at Sarch/Pang only when you are coming from Leh towards Manali NOT while going towards Leh from Manali side unless you are coming from Manali side after spending some nights in Spiti and Lahaul Valley.
-Sarch and Pang are both above 4K altitude which require your body to have few nights at 3K and 2K Mtrs of altitudes to acclimatize your body.
-If you went to Leh via Srinagar side and coming from Leh after spending few days, your body will be acclimatized better to minimize the chances of AMS at Sarchu or Pang.
+I suggest this option of travel or, in particular, overnight stay at Sarchu/Pang only when you are coming from Leh towards Manali.
+I DO NOT recommend it while going towards Leh from Manali side unless you are coming from Manali side after spending some nights in Spiti and Lahaul Valley.
+Sarchu and Pang are both above 4K altitude, which requires your body to have few nights at 3K and 2K Mtrs of altitudes to acclimatize your body.
+If you traveled to Leh via Srinagar side and coming from Leh after spending a few days, your body will be acclimatized better to minimize the chances of AMS at Sarchu or Pang.

-This option will mostly be available, if you are traveling by your own vehicle.
-You will even have tough time bargaining with drivers at Manali taxi stand for 2 night halts unless you are ready to pay them handsomely.
+This option will mostly be available if you are traveling by your private vehicle.
+You will even have tough time bargaining with drivers at Manali taxi stand for 2-night halts unless you are ready to pay them handsomely.